 In foreign trade, the buyer and seller use these terms as a standard having the same meaning to avoid any interpretational issues.
 These terms allow them to understand the technicalities of foreign trade and the importance of each and every term.
-Moreover, the use of these terms enables parties to understand all the elements of the transactions in a similar manner.
+Moreover, using these terms enables parties to understand all the elements of the transactions similarly.
 These elements include costs, risks, rights, responsibilities, and transportation.
-However, these terms mostly focus on transportation, as well as the point when the risk gets transferred from the buyer to the seller.
+However, these terms mostly focus on transportation and the point when the risk gets transferred from the buyer to the seller.

 - History of Incoterms